 So using this structure will help save time and effort for both you and your customer when trying to navigate through a large help center page.

-A great way to make your help center page easier to navigate through and more visually appeasing is using infographics together with text, as shown in the examples below.
+A great way to make your help center page easier to navigate through and more visually appealing is using infographics together with text, as shown in the examples below.

 Step 3: Categorize All the Data from Your Customer Support Emails